maximebf/atomik/docs/en/manual/events.md

 ## Listening to events

-Atomik provides the *listenEvent* method.
+Atomik provides the `listenEvent()` method.
 It takes as first argument an event name and as second a callback.
-See http://php.net/callback for more information on callbacks.
+See <http://php.net/callback> for more information on callbacks.

-    function myEventCallback()
-    {
-	    // ...
-    }

-    function myArgEventCallback($arg1, $arg2)
-    {
-	    // ...
-    }

-    Atomik::listenEvent('myEvent', 'myEventCallback');
-    Atomik::listenEvent('myArgEvent', 'myArgEventCallback');

-If you're using PHP 5.3 you can use anonymous functions

     Atomik::listenEvent('myEvent', function() {
 	    // ...